agapebondservant/tap-data/workshop/content/deploy-greenplum.md

 SELECT * FROM madlib.pxf_clinical_data_000;
 ```

 <font color="red">In **Jupyter**, run the *Training: Run logistic regression training in Greenplum* cell.
-As Jupyter Notebook is being launched for the first time, launch the Jupyter Terminal app and run: <b>pip install -r jupyter/requirements.txt.</b></font>:
+As Jupyter Notebook is being launched for the first time, login to the Jupyter app (password "jupyter"), launch the Jupyter Terminal app and run the command below: (will be copied to the clipboard) <b>pip install -r jupyter/requirements.txt.</b></font>:
 ```copy
 pip install -r jupyter/requirements.txt
 ```